yegor256/blog/_posts/2017/nov/2017-11-28-microtasking.md

   * **Risks are acceptable**.
-    It's impossible to accept the risk of the entire apartment redesign failure, since its cost is too high&mdash;a few thousand dollars.
+    It's impossible to accept the risk of the entire apartment redesign failure, since its cost is too high---a few thousand dollars.
 However, it is absolutely affordable to accept a risk of a kitchen lamp installation.
     Even if it falls and breaks, we will spend a few dollars and buy a new one.
-    We don't need to control the "lamp person"&mdash;we have a luxury to delegate and trust.
+    We don't need to control the "lamp person"---we have a luxury to delegate and trust.

 The benefits programmers get overlap with our benefits.
 If they